This stunning photo of White Nancy and Kerridge Ridge, silhouetted against the setting sun, was taken by Lorraine Moss!

 Nancy voted most loved local landmark!
-Macclesfield Borough Council ran an internet Pride of Place vote to find out which was the most loved local landmark and, no surprise to Bollingtonians, our very own White Nancy won by a mile with almost 25% of the votes cast.
+The borough council ran an internet Pride of Place vote to find out which was the most loved local landmark and, no surprise to Bollingtonians, our very own White Nancy won by a mile with almost 25% of the votes cast.
 Macclesfield Forest came second with Tatton Hall third.

-This c.18 foot high Grade II listed landmark standing on the top of Kerridge Hill overlooking Bollington is visible for miles around.
-Its image provides the logo (top left) for the town of Bollington.
-The small rectangle represents the door that used to provide entry.
+This c.18 foot high Grade II listed landmark standing on the top of Kerridge Hill overlooking Bollington and Rainow is visible for miles around.
+Its image provides the logo (above right) for the town of Bollington.
+The small rectangle in the logo represents the door that used to provide entry.

 White Nancy was actually built as a summer house by the Gaskell family, who lived below the hill at Ingersley Hall, in about 1815.
 It is stone built with external rendering and regularly painted white in order to maintain its visibility.
 It is thought that it may have been built at that time to commemorate the battle of Waterloo.
 Internally there is a seat all round the wall with a large table in the centre.
 The table is circular, cut from a single piece of stone.